-Murray Motion Senate Order on entity contracts listing for 2020-21 financial year
+Murray Motion Senate Order on entity contracts listing for the 2021-22 financial year

-Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, the downloadable file lists non-procurement contracts, such as grants, entered into by the Attorney-General's Department which provide for a consideration of $100,000 or more and which:
+Pursuant to the Senate Order on non-corporate Commonwealth entity contracts, we have published a list of non-procurement contracts, such as grants, that we have entered into which provide for a consideration of $100,000 or more and which:

-All procurement contracts required to be listed pursuant to the Senate Order can be found on the AusTender website.
+For a list of all procurement contracts required to be listed pursuant to the Senate Order, visit the AusTender website.